Report to School

 Who is Involved?

-Reports of sexual assault or unwanted sexual contact are directed to the Title IX Coordinator, Yael Wepman.
-Most often, Yael will designate the Deputy Title IX Coordinator, Jackie Lochrie, to reach out.
+Reports of sexual assault or unwanted sexual contact are directed to the Title IX Coordinator, Keaton Wong.
+Most often, Keaton will designate the Deputy Title IX Coordinator, Jackie Lochrie, to reach out.

 You will not have to interact with the perpetrator.
 You will be interviewed separately as part of the investigation.
 If you choose to pursue a student conduct case, you can give your statement remotely so that you do not have to be in the same room as the perpetrator unless you choose to do so.